Ibis the Invincible: Danny Khalifa

 Amentep's successor is an Egyptian American boy named Danny Khalifa.
 Due to his ancient bloodline, Danny is chosen by Amentep to be his successor.
 He inherits the Ibistick and is thrust into a conflict between ancient Egyptian gods.
 As Ibis, Danny prevents the helmet of Doctor Fate from falling into the hands of the dark god Set.
 Danny is assisted by the deity Thoth, who becomes his mentor and frightens away the bullies.

 Reign in Hell

 Ibis returns to seek his new apprentice's services during the Reign in Hell miniseries.
 Tensions between the major demons and the Hell-empowered heroes and villains erupt into a struggle for the control of the Hell dimension.
 Danny accepts the summons.
 He is assisted by Black Alice, who offers guidance and covers for his absence on Earth.
-While in Hell, Black Alice betrays him to ensure her own safety, abandoning him to Neron's forces.

-He is later seen alive on Earth fighting against Frankenstein after being corrupted by the energy of the Starheart.
+While in Hell, Black Alice betrays him to ensure her own safety, abandoning him to Neron's forces.He is later seen alive on Earth fighting against Frankenstein after being corrupted by the Starheart's energy.

+Enemies

+Ibis the Invincible faces many powerful enemies.
+One of them is Apollyon, a demon summoned by a student.
+Apollyon kills a professor, but Ibis defeats him with the help of the professor's spirit and the Ibistick.
+Ibis also battles Black Rufe, a resurrected criminal, and Black Pharaoh, his evil sorcerous uncle.
+The Black Pharaoh tries to marry Taia, but Ibis defeats him.
+Ibis faces The Cat, a cult leader with nine lives, and Charon, the boatman of the river Styx.
+He also confronts Dalaghar, a thieving sorcerer, who is turned to stone after trying to escape.
+The Gorgons, who turn people to stone, are also defeated by Ibis using magical spectacles and Perseus' sword.
+Karnok, an evil sorcerer, and Ra-Tuth, an Egyptian wizard, oppose Ibis.
+Karnok tries to sacrifice Ibis but is sent to Hades.
+Ibis also battles the Moon-men, ancient rivals of humanity.
+They are revived but destroyed on the Moon.
+Murder Malone, a criminal who takes over an orphanage, is outsmarted by Ibis.
+Trug, a recurring villain seeking the Ibistick, and the Vampire Twins, Baron Ornzy and Maryani, are also defeated.
+Throughout all these battles, Ibis uses the power of the Ibistick and his own magic to protect Taia and defend the world from evil.